vkocubinsky/SublimeTableEditor/README.md

 ### Override custom column alignment

-This settings by default enable only for Simple Table Syntax, but you enable it for other syntax
+This settings by default enabled only for Simple Table Syntax, but you enable it for other syntax

 ```javascript
 {